Adding/Updating People via CSV

 - (Optional) Click Preview Import to download a CSV file that reflects your final import, including all data mappings, skipped attributes, etc. Make sure that your import is correct.
 You cannot stop the import process after you click Import.

-Imports process in sequenceCustomer.io processes imports row-by-row.
-Segment-triggered campaigns may fire as we create new people or change attributes, so review your import carefully.
+Each row in your CSV can trigger a campaignCustomer.io processes imports row-by-row.
+Segment-triggered campaigns may fire as we create new people or change attributes, so review your import carefully!

-Click Complete import.
-It takes approximately one minute per 20-30 thousand rows to import your file.
-You can navigate away from the page.
-We will send you an email when your import is complete.
+Click Complete import to begin importing people.
+The import process takes approximately one minute per 20-30 thousand rows.
+You can navigate away from the page, and we will send you an email when your import is complete.

 Go to Data & Activity > Imports to revisit this import or see your previous imports.

-When you import a CSV, you match the headers in your CSV to attributes for people in Customer.io, one of which represents the identifier for the people you want to update (ID or email).
+When you import a CSV, you match the headers in your CSV to attributes for people in Customer.io, at least one of which represents the identifier for the people you want to update (ID or email).
 If your column names match attributes in Customer.io, we try to map them automatically.
 Otherwise, you can re-map columns in your attribute to existing attributes or create new attributes.

 We sample the first three rows of your data for each column, helping you understand the data that you’re mapping to each attribute.
 Use Import as: to select the attribute that you want to map a column to.
 If you do not want to import the values in a column, select Skip.